voltfinance/voltage-core/README.md

 $ yarn install
 ```

-2) Copy private key that contains xDAI into this repo and the the periphery repo's `truffle-config.js` where specified
+2) Copy private key that contains xDAI into this repo and the the periphery repo's `truffle-config.js` where specified.

 ### In the uniswap-v2-core repo

-3) Update the `FEE_TO_SETTER_ADDRESS` in the `migrations/2_deploy.js` file if required
+3) Update the `FEE_TO_SETTER_ADDRESS` in the `migrations/2_deploy.js` file if required.

 4) Deploy to xDAI:
 ```